zzzprojects/docs/dappertutorial.net/pages/documentations/dapper-plus/bulk-update.md

 ## Example - Update Many

 The ability to update multiple records with a single database call can significantly improve performance.
-It updates many entities with Bulk Operations.
+It updates many entities with bulk operations.
 The following example updates a list of customers into the **Customers** table.

 ```csharp
 DapperPlusManager.Entity<Customer>().Table("Customers");